New Cafe Opens in the Library

 “It’s great for the library,” says Carol Makkonen, library finance coordinator and office manager.
 “It’ll bring a lot of people for coffee and a newspaper.”
 She says such facilities are “common at other university libraries.”

-A gift from Tech benefactor David Brule of Iron Mountain--recently a member of Michigan Tech's Board of Control--jump-started the cafe.
+A gift from Tech benefactor David Brule of Iron Mountain--recently a member of Michigan Tech's Board of Trustees--jump-started the cafe.